JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-deep-links.md

 ## Handle received deep links

-On Android, the received deep link URIs are available as a part of the `Intent` that triggered the deep link.
+On Android, the deep link URIs sent to the app are available as a part of the `Intent` that triggered the deep link.
-A cross-platform implementation needs a way to catch and store deep links.
+A cross-platform implementation needs a universal way to listen for deep links.

 Let's create a bare-bones implementation: